-- (A) The definitions set forth in 40 C.F.R. §§ 122.2 and 124.2 are all adopted herein by reference in Reg.Rule 6.104. - (B) In addition, the following definitions also apply to this RegulationRule:

-"Act" means the Arkansas Water and Air Pollution Control Act, Ark.
-Code Ann. § 8-4-101 et seq.

-"Animal Feeding Operation" or ("AFO)" means a lot or facility (other than an aquatic animal production facility) where the following conditions are met: animals (other than aquatic animals) have been, are, or will be stabled or confined and fed or maintained for a total of 45 days or more in any 12-month period, and crops, vegetation, forage growth, or post-harvest residues are not sustained in the normal growing season over any portion of the lot or facility.

-"Approved Publicly Owned Treatment Works Pretreatment Program" or "Pretreatment Program" means a program administered by a Publicly Owned Treatment Work that meets the criteria established in 40 C.F.R. §§ 403.8 and 403.9 and that has been approved by the Director in accordance with 40 C.F.R. § 403.11.

-"Biochemical Pesticide" means a pesticide that: (1) is a naturally-occurring substance or structurally-similar and functionally identical to a naturally-occurring substance; (2) has a history of exposure to humans and the environment demonstrating minimal toxicity, or in the case of a synthetically-derived biochemical pesticide, is equivalent to a naturally-occurring substance that has such a history; and (3) has a non-toxic mode of action to the target pest(s).
+- (A) The definitions set forth in 40 C.F.R. §§ 122.2 and 124.2 are all adopted herein by reference in Rule 6.104. - (B) The definitions set forth in Arkansas Pollution Control and Ecology Commission Rule No. 2.106 are all adopted herein by reference. - (C) In addition, the following definitions also apply to this Rule: - "Animal Feeding Operation" or ("AFO") means a lot or facility (other than an aquatic animal production facility) where the following conditions are met: animals (other than aquatic animals) have been, are, or will be stabled or confined and fed or maintained for a total of 45 days or more in any 12-month period, and crops, vegetation, forage growth, or post-harvest residues are not sustained in the normal growing season over any portion of the lot or facility. - "Approved Publicly Owned Treatment Works Pretreatment Program" or "Pretreatment Program" means a program administered by a Publicly Owned Treatment Work that meets the criteria established in 40 C.F.R. §§ 403.8 and 403.9 and that has been approved by the Director in accordance with 40 C.F.R. § 403.11. - "Biochemical Pesticide" means a pesticide that: (1) is a naturally-occurring substance or structurally-similar and functionally identical to a naturally-occurring substance; (2) has a history of exposure to humans and the environment demonstrating minimal toxicity, or in the case of a synthetically-derived biochemical pesticide, is equivalent to a naturally-occurring substance that has such a history; and (3) has a non-toxic mode of action to the target pest(s). - "Biological Pesticides" or "Biopesticide" includes microbial pesticides, biochemical pesticides, and plant-incorporated protectants.